 We have now seen many cases in which the linear model is an inadequate description of simple cells.
 Given its numerous successes, however, it would be unwise to dispense with the linear model altogether.
-The linear model can be extended by endowing it with a mechanism that controls the gain (sensitivity to input) and the time course of the cell responses (Carandini and Heeger, 1994; Heeger, 1993, 1992b, 1991; Albrecht and Geisler, 1991; Robson, 1988).
+The linear model can be extended by endowing it with a mechanism that controls the gain (sensitivity to input) and the time course of the cell responses (Carandini et al., 1997b; Carandini and Heeger, 1994; Heeger, 1993; Heeger, 1992b; Albrecht and Geisler, 1991; Heeger, 1991; Robson, 1988).
 This mechanism ensures that the gain decreases when the contrast of a stimulus is increased, or when another stimulus is superimposed to it.